xiangz-108/be434-spring-2023/docs/setup5_venv.md

 ```

 ## Fixing a small issue with pylint
-Now you have installed all of the python packages that we need for testing your code!
+Now you have installed all of the python modules that we need for testing your code!
 Congrats!
 When we start testing our code (in the weeks to come), you might find that "pylint" complains about the variable `rv` (return value) that is in the _test.py_ file of each homework.
 This is a perfectly fine variable name, so to silence this warning, create your own configuration file like so:

 ```
 pylint --generate-rcfile > ~/.pylintrc